vstinner/unicode_book/operating_systems.rst

 CD-ROM and DVD
 ''''''''''''''

-CD-ROM uses ISO 9660 filesystem which doesn't support Unicode filenames.
+CD-ROM uses the ISO 9660 filesystem which stores filenames as :ref:`byte strings <bytes>`.
 This filesystem is very restrictive: only A-Z, 0-9, _ and "." are allowed.
-Microsoft has developped has extension to the ISO 9660 filesystem: Joliet.
-This extension stores filenames as Unicode, up to 64 characters (BMP only, stored as :ref:`UCS-2 <ucs>`).
-It was first supported by Windows 95, Today, all operationg systems are able to read it.
+Microsoft has developped the Joliet extension: store filenames as :ref:`UCS-2 <ucs>`, up to 64 characters (:ref:`BMP <bmp>` only).
+It was first supported by Windows 95.
+Today, all operationg systems are able to read it.

-UDF (Universal Disk Format) is the filesystem of DVD: it stores filenames as Unicode.
+UDF (Universal Disk Format) is the filesystem of DVD: it stores filenames as character strings.

-Microsoft
-'''''''''
+.. todo:: UDF encoding?

+Microsoft: FAT and NTFS filesystems
+'''''''''''''''''''''''''''''''''''

-On MS-DOS, filenames are :ref:`byte strings <bytes>`, were displayed differently depending on the :ref:`code page <codepage>` and were limited to 8+3 caracters (8 characters for the name, 3 for the filename extension).
+MS-DOS uses the FAT filesystems (FAT 12, FAT 16, FAT 32): filenames are stored as :ref:`byte strings <bytes>`.
+Filenames are limited to 8+3 characters (8 for the name, 3 for the extension) and displayed differently depending on the :ref:`code page <codepage>` (:ref:`mojibake issue <mojibake>`).

-Microsoft extended its FAT filesystem in Windows 95 to add "long filenames": filenames up to 255 :ref:`UCS-2 <ucs>` characters.
-Starting at Windows 2000, non-BMP can be used: filenames are now 255 :ref:`UTF-16 <utf16>` characters.
+Microsoft extended its FAT filesystem in Windows 95: the Virtual FAT (VFAT) supports "long filenames", filenames are stored as :ref:`UCS-2 <ucs>`, up to 255 characters (BMP only).
+Starting at Windows 2000, :ref:`non-BMP characters
+<bmp>` can be used: :ref:`UTF-16 <utf16>` replaces UCS-2 and the limit is now
+255 UTF-16 units.

-The NTFS filesystem stores also filenames at Unicode.
+The NTFS filesystem stores filenames at character strings.

-Apple
-'''''

-HFS uses bytes filenames.
+.. todo:: NTFS encoding

+Apple: HFS and HFS+ filesystems
+'''''''''''''''''''''''''''''''

+HFS stores filenames as byte strings.

-HFS+ uses UTF-16 for filenames: the maximum length is 255 UTF-16 characters.
+HFS+ stores filenames as :ref:`UTF-16 <utf16>`: the maximum length is 255 UTF-16 units.

 Others